Actions¶

-Actions are anything the user can do to a GUI control, such as click, select, fill with text, etc. You can override the behavior of an action, without creating or altering a Recording Library, using SeSOverrideAction().
+Actions represent any user interaction with a GUI control, such as clicking, selecting, or entering text.
+You can override the behavior of an action without creating or altering a Recording Library by using SeSOverrideAction().
 Overriding an action affects Playback, but not Recording.

-SeSOverrideAction() is used to override an action handler or add a new DoAction handler:
+SeSOverrideAction() is used to override an existing action handler or to add a new DoAction handler:

 /**

-* is passed to the callback as the first parameter.
+* is passed as the first parameter to the callback.

 * https://www.inflectra.com/support/knowledgebase/kb354.aspx

-* @param objectType Either object_type of the rule or regexp pattern for object_type.
+* @param objectType The object type of the rule, or a regular expression pattern for the object type.

-* @param callback new action handler for specified action.
+* @param callback The new action handler for the specified action.

-* @returns 'true' if object_type is found and replacement is successful, 'false' otherwise.
+* @returns 'true' if the object type is found and the replacement is successful; otherwise, 'false'.

 */